 Work With Me

-I am always excited to work with motivated students and researchers who share interests in Human-Computer Interaction, AI, and interdisciplinary computing research.
+I am always excited to work with motivated students and researchers who share interests in HCI, AI, XR, and interdisciplinary computing research.
 If you’re interested in joining our group, here are the current opportunities and how to apply:

 Open Positions